 Tim Vorpahl is a registered broker in six states and a registered investment adviser in Washington.

 He has also worked for the following firms:

 - Vorpahl Wing Securities (CRD#:155989)

 - Sunpoint Securities (CRD#:25442)

 Kurta Law Can Help

-If you worked with Tim Vorpahl and you have concerns about your investments, please contact us today at 877-600-0098 or email@example.com for a free consultation.
+If you have worked with Tim Vorpahl and have concerns about your investments, don’t hesitate to contact us today at 877-600-0098 or firstname.lastname@example.org for a free consultation.

 For nearly 20 years, Kurta Law has advocated for investors to recover their investment losses from brokers and brokerage firms.
 Kurta Law is a nationally recognized law firm that exclusively represents investors against brokers and brokerage firms on a contingency basis.
 The firm only earns a fee if our securities attorneys recover money on your behalf.